ankita34359/Complete-JavaScript/README.md

 # JavaScript Learning Journey

 Welcome to my JavaScript learning repository!
 This repository is dedicated to documenting my journey as I learn JavaScript from scratch from CodeWithHarry.
 This repository will serve as a structured and detailed record of my progress, understanding, and practice.
-It is not the exactly what is in the course I have modify the things as per my needs and requirements.
+It is not the exactly what is in the course I have modify the things as per my needs and level of knowledge.

 ## What This Repository Contains